daleroberts/ps_vlm/README.md

-This is a prototype of SAR workflow code called `aludra` that aims to replace the overly-complex [py_gamma_workflow](https://github.com/geoscienceAustralia/ga_sar_workflow) with something much simpler.
+This is a prototype of SAR workflow code called *aludra* that aims to replace the overly-complex [ga_sar_workflow](https://github.com/geoscienceAustralia/ga_sar_workflow) with something much simpler.
+The main GAMMA workflow is contained in the file `run_gamma_workflow` and clocks in at 21 lines of code.